phanhaihiep/alembic_pages/_posts/2021-10-02-Uni-St-Gallen.md

 {% include figure.html image="/images/UST_class_room.jpg" position="center" width="600" height="500" %}
 {% include figure.html image="/images/UST_present.jpg" position="center" width="600" height="500" %}

 ### Testimonial:
 Pros:

-• You can have a pre-assessment before official apply, it will help to navigate the profile, save time and cost.
+> You can have a pre-assessment before official apply, it will help to navigate the profile, save time and cost.
-• State of art programs, elite students and professors, modern facility: green space, large hall, hug library, gym and sport hall.
+> State of art programs, elite students and professors, modern facility: green space, large hall, hug library, gym and sport hall.
-• Tuition is ridiculous good.
+> Tuition is ridiculous good.
-• All programs were teaching in English.
+> All programs were teaching in English.
-• Career Center is a big plus to bridge you with potential employer.
+> Career Center is a big plus to bridge you with potential employer.

 Cons:
-• All programs require at least some work experience and if you are too much experience can considering over-qualify.
+> All programs require at least some work experience and if you are too much experience can considering over-qualify.
-• Working-permit is difficult, after study time, your visa will be expired.
+> Working-permit is difficult, after study time, your visa will be expired.
 As the school mentioned they also help to prepare a working permit but you should consider as a factor.

 ### Final words:
 I have heard friends take about University St. Gallen, majority they mentioned positive and here today with my own eyes and first impression, I must come here to learn.
 Despite strictly permission of entry and location distance, I could have it a go by applying for a pre-assessment.
 With a full of joy, I created a tiktok video here: https://vm.tiktok.com/ZM8xRx5CR/

 ### Updated Nov 2021
 I sent my certification for the pre-assessment and was denied by the school.
 The email drove me a sad morning, I could not think of anything than sadness.
 I thought the school is good and be able to learn here would be unique life experience.
-ALthough this is another brickwall added up to my challeging in Switzerland.
+Although this is another brickwall added up to my challeging in Switzerland.
 One a gain, I think of the sentences I just learn in German "Zurückgehen war keine Option und Scheitern kam nicht infrage".
 Keep building, Hiep!